The Development Fund

 Any parish, benefice, deanery or chaplaincy in the Diocese of Oxford may apply.
 Applications linked to schools should be made through the relevant parish (or deanery).
 In most cases we expect applications to be signed by the parish incumbent (or for a deanery, the Area Dean or Lay Chair) and any grants paid to a PCC (or Deanery) account.

-There are three submission deadlines per year for Tier 1 and Tier 2 Grant applications.
+There are four submission deadlines per year for Tier 1 and Tier 2 Grant applications.
 The deadline dates for applications are midnight on:

 Fund scope and restrictions